 The Statewide CASE Team took the drawings for two real office buildings (see Figure 7 and Figure 8) with HW reheat systems and measured the linear feet of all the pipes in the building and the calculated the design heating capacity in Btuh of each segment of pipe based on the design gpm and design dT.
 We then determined the new gpm in each pipe segment based on the new dT.
-The regression equation from Figure 6 was then used to determine the new pipe cost if for each segment which was multiplied by the segment length to determine the new pipe cost for each segment.
+The regression equation from Figure 6 was then used to determine the new pipe cost if for each segment.
 Since the two real buildings did not exactly match the areas of the prototype models, the incremental piping costs from the real buildings were normalized to \$/ft2 so they could be applied to the energy results from the prototype models based on each prototype's floor area.